CharlesHawkinsMSU/PMN-Pipeline/Manual.md

 Cause 5: Invalid FASTA formatting.
 A few FASTA files available "out in the wild" break with the FASTA specification in ways that cause errors for some bioinformatics tools.
 For example, some files use a . character to mean a translation stop, rather than the * that the spec says they should use, which causes DeepEC to crash.
 Check for . characters in your fasta sequences.
 You can write a script or use an advanced text editor to replace . with *, but do so only in lines that don't start with > so that the FASTA headers aren't corrupted in the process.
 For example the vim command :v/>/s/\./*/g will do this operation.

 Another possible problem could be that there is "human-readable formatting" like base numbers at the start of lines and spaces every however-many bases.
 NCBI puts these into some displays of sequences; these are not intended to be valid FASTA even though they use the FASTA letters.
-If you have sequences like this, you will have to remove the numbers and spaces, again using a script or advanced text editor to only operate on lines that don't start with >.
+If you have sequences like this, you will have to remove the numbers and spaces, again using a script or advanced text editor to only operate on lines that don't start with &gt;.

 Cause 6: Non-FASTA input.
 Make sure the input file is in FASTA format.
 Most other formats would generate errors that prevent the pipeline from producing any output PGDB at all but it's not impossible that you have something that looks enough like FASTA to confuse it into trying to run.

+### E2P2 generates many warnings, including that the input file has an invalid format

+Usually this is caused by a problem with DeepEC when running a very small test genome.
+It shouldn't affect the results.

 ### Out of disk space errors while building the container

-This may be caused by simply being out of disk space &mdash; the container requires 16 - 18 GB of space during the build &mdash; but it could also be a lack of space in the /tmp directory if this has been set up to use tmpfs; see Note: Tmpfs and disk space in the container build section for an explanation and solutions.
+This may be caused by simply being out of disk space &mdash; the container requires 16 - 18 GB of space during the build &mdash; but it could also be a lack of space in the /tmp directory if this has been set up to use tmpfs.
+Building the container via pmn.sh should detect this and change to another temp directory automatically; in the event it doesn't, you can manually create a `tmp` directory within the container build directory, and set the environment variable `TMPDIR=$PWD/tmp` before building.

 ### Precheck says that /pgdbs isn't writeable

-This likely means that you didn't bind a writeable directory to the /pgdbs directory within the container; see the PGDBs location section above for the solution.
+This likely means that something went wrong binding the project pgdbs directory to /pgdbs directory within the container.
+This should happen automatically when you run the container via pmn.sh, but it may fail if you have changed the location of the pgdbs directory in your project.
+In this case, set the environment variable `SINGULARITY_BIND=/PATH/TO/pgdbs:/pgdbs` (replacing `/PATH/TO/pgdbs` with wherever your pgdbs directory is) before running the pipeline.

 ### My fasta or GFF file is inconsistent in terms of how proteins map to genes